 Serving and Storing

-Serving – For best results, let the salad set in the refrigerator for 2-4 hours before serving.
+Serving - For best results, let the salad set in the refrigerator for 2-4 hours before serving.
 This allows the tempeh to chill all the way through while letting the flavors absorb into it.
-Serve salad on toasted bread for a tuna salad sandwich, on crackers, or with vegetables.
+Serve on two slices of bread with lettuce and tomatoes.
+You could also serve this salad on a bed of lettuce with fresh tomatoes.

 Storing - Store salad in an airtight container in the refrigerator for up to 5 days.